hanhanwu/Hanhan_Applied_DataScience/README.md

 ## Federated Learning
 * Federated Learning is a distributed machine learning approach which enables model training on a large corpus of decentralised data.
+  * [The aggregation algorithm used in federated learning][110] - it's mainly to address data imbalance between clients and data non-representativeness
 * [FedML: A Research Library and Benchmark for Federated Machine Learning][103]
   * It describes the system design, new programming interface, application examples, benchmark, dataset, and some experimental results.
 * [Tensorflow built-in federated learning][104]